Loading calculators...

 Fetching calculator categories and tools for this section.

-Answer the same risk-factor themes used in the American Diabetes Association Type 2 Diabetes Risk Test: age, sex, BMI category, family history, high blood pressure, physical activity, and gestational diabetes history for women.
-We total points the way the ADA describes: 5 or more suggests higher risk and a reason to discuss formal screening (A1C, glucose tests)—not a diagnosis from a website.
+Estimate type 2 diabetes risk with the American Diabetes Association Type 2 Diabetes Risk Test point system: age, sex, BMI category, family history, high blood pressure, physical activity, and gestational diabetes history.
+A total of 5 or more points matches the ADA threshold to discuss A1C or glucose screening — not a diagnosis from a website.
+See more medical calculators for related tools.

 Total points